scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 - Does this match our expectation of how a discovery should begin?
 - Do we expect clearer briefs before a discovery begins?

-### Teams rely on their professional experience when carrying out a Discovery
+### Teams rely on their professional experience when carrying out a discovery

 Teams report that they rely on their professional experience when approaching a discovery, over explicit guidance (e.g. good practice, other examples of discovery, etc).